rgeraldporter/inquiry-monad/README.md

 ## Inquiry subject type

-The subject uses `Maybe` to contain the value, which can result in one of two types of values:
+The subject uses `Maybe` to contain the value after you have provided it, which can result in one of two types of values:

 -   `Just`: a non-null, non-undefined value
 -   `Nothing`: an undefined or null value